xXMacMillanXx/vcliargs/README.md

 ## Usage

-This way is curently possible, but is set to deprecated.
+The module has a builder like way to be used:

 ```v
 module main